Scottsbluff woman arrested for April stabbing

 Harley Newsom, 20, has been charged in Scotts Bluff County Court with two counts of second-degree assault and two counts of using a deadly weapon to commit a felony.

-According to a police report, Newsom and her boyfriend are alleged to have been involved in an altercation around 10 p.m. on April 5.
+According to an arrest affidavit filed in the case, Newsom and her boyfriend are alleged to have been involved in an altercation around 10 p.m. on April 5.
 Newsom told police she had been jumped by a group of around seven people in the 700 block of East 12th Street in Scottsbluff.
 She identified two of the people to police.

 Newsom had cuts on her fingers and was taken to Regional West Medical Center for treatment.